MONTGOMERY BAR ASSOCIATION

 This committee reviews the coverage provided by health and property insurance providers and compares current coverage with coverage offered by other providers to ensure MBA members receive quality insurance at favorable rates.

-INTELLECTUAL PROPERTY AND COMMUNICATIONS LAW
+INTELLECTUAL PROPERTY AND COMMUNICATIONS LAW COMMITTEE

-This committee addresses all issues pertaining to intellectual property including patents, trademarks, computer law, electronic commerce, electronic communications and the ever changing telecommunications industry.
+This committee addresses all issues pertaining to intellectual property including patents, trademarks, computer law, electronic commerce, electronic communications and the ever-changing telecommunications industry.

-JOINT LIAISON WITH ACCOUNTANTS
+JOINT LIAISON WITH ACCOUNTANTS COMMITTEE

-LAWYER ASSISTANCE COMMITTEE
+LAWYER REFERRAL SERVICE/MMLAP COMMITTEE

 MAGISTERIAL DISTRICT JUSTICE PRACTICE COMMITTEE